 Preliminary analyses

-Table 1 presents means, standard deviations, and intercorrelations for the study variables.
+Table 1 presents means, standard deviations, ranges, and intercorrelations for the study variables.
 Multivariate analyses of variance (MANOVAs) were performed on the study variables to examine whether these variables are associated with demographic factors (viz., gender, urban versus rural municipality, and home-based care versus institution) reported by the participants.
 No demographic factors had significant multivariate associations with the study variables, and thus no demographic factors were modeled as covariates in the primary analyses.

 Primary analyses relevant to simple mediation